Staunchglobal/SPL-Techincal-Assessment/README.md

 ## Instructions:

-1. This repository has a branch name Assessment.
+1. This repository has a branch named Assessment.
 Clone this repository and checkout to Assessment branch.

 2. You are not allowed to push code to this repository.
 Therefore you are